BioSentinel

-BioSentinel is a lowcost CubeSat spacecraft on a astrobiology mission that will use budding yeast to detect, measure, and compare the impact of deep space radiation on DNA repair over long time beyond low Earth orbit.
+BioSentinel is a low-cost CubeSat spacecraft on an astrobiology mission that uses budding yeast to detect, measure, and compare the impact of deep space radiation on DNA repair over long time beyond low Earth orbit.

 Selected in 2013 for a 2022 launch, the spacecraft will operate in the deep space radiation environment throughout its 18-month mission.
 This will help scientists understand the health threat from cosmic rays and deep space environment on living organisms and reduce the risk associated with long-term human exploration, as NASA plans to send humans farther into space than ever before.
-The spacecraft has been launched on 16 November 2022 as part of the Artemis 1 mission.
+The spacecraft was launched on 16 November 2022 as part of the Artemis 1 mission.
+In August 2023, NASA extended BioSentinel's mission into November 2024.
+In 2024 the mission was extended by up to an additional 10 months, or as late as September 2025.

-The mission is being developed by NASA Ames Research Center.
+The mission was developed by NASA Ames Research Center.

 Background

 BioSentinel is one of ten low-cost CubeSat missions that flew as secondary payloads aboard Artemis 1, the first test flight of NASA's Space Launch System.
 The spacecraft was deployed in cis-lunar space as NASA's first mission to send living organisms beyond low Earth orbit since Apollo 17 in 1972.